AndreaCensi/contracts/README.rst

 **Status:** The syntax is stable and it won't be changed.
 PyContracts is very well tested on Python 2.x.

-**Status on Python 3.x:**
+**Status on Python 3.x:** We reached feature parity!
+Everything works on Python 3 now.

-- The basics work, but probably haven't been stress-tested enough.

-- ContractsMeta does not work.

-- Arithmetics construct do not work.
-This is because of PyParsing 2.x not being backwards compatible with PyParsing 1.6.

-Any help is welcome!
-(I don't use Python 3 myself.)
-Start by running ``nosetests contracts``.

 **Compmake Contributors**: